paceaux/McSandy/README.md

 ## FAQs ##
 ###What's an SFA? ###

 An SFA is a Single File Application.
 This means the entire application functions in a single file - no installation, extra files, or internet, is required to use it.
 Once you've downloaded McSandy (index.html), that's all you need.
-At 350 lines, that's not too bad, right?
+At about 500 lines, that's not too bad, right?

 ### What can I do with McSandy? ###
 McSandy lets you edit HTML, CSS and JavaScript with a live preview.
-Every time you keyup in the HTML, or CSS fields, live preview will be updated.
-When you `tab` away from the JavaScript field, that'll
+Every time you keyup in the HTML or CSS fields, live preview will be updated.
+When you `tab` away from the JavaScript field, that will also run it.
+At any time, you can use `ctrl` + `r` to preview your project.

 ### Can I save my work? ###
 Of course you can!
 McSandy uses `localstorage` to save your projects.
 You can save and delete any of your projects by clicking on the save button at the bottom, or with `ctrl` + `s`.